ferjjp/haskell_function_composition_parser/README.md

 ####What it does not do:
 	1. It doesn't check types, or semantics, so if you have an error (i.e too many arguments, your function doesn't type,etc..), this doesn't detect it.
 (So your output *may* be wrong)
-	2. This doesn't parse anonymous functions, or partially applied functions (TODO)
+	2. This doesn't parse partially applied functions (TODO)
 	3. This does not detect if a function is inside a comment (TODO)